wiktor-obrebski/type-safe-errors/README.md

 ---

 ### Err
-`Err` object represents a invalid result of an action.
+`Err` object represents an invalid result of an action.

 #### `Err.of`